-Non-spendable - the portion of a fund balance that cannot be spent because they are either not in spendable form (such as inventory and prepaid items) or are legally or contractually required to be maintained intact.
+Non-spendable - the portion of a fund balance that cannot be spent because they are either not in spendable form (such as inventories and prepaid amounts) or legally or contractually required to be maintained intact.

 Spendable -

 Restricted - the portion of a fund balance for which external constraints are placed on the use of resources that are either externally imposed by creditors, grantors, contributors, or laws or regulation of other governments; or imposed by law through constitutional provisions or enabling legislation.